odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

 # Assumption

-There is (or was) an Etcd cluster running on more then one node which for some reason is not operating as expected anymore.
+There is (or was) an Etcd cluster running on more than one node which for some reason is not operating as expected anymore.
 To bring the cluster back to life one needs at least one running node with valid data (to be recovered) or a valid Etcd backup.
 Furthermore the procedure only makes sense if the docker container Fleet has been managing before are still (part wise) running.
 Creating a Etcd backup
 Fleet is storing all necessary data in the hidden directory `/_coreos.com`.
 In order to to list the data directory with `etcdctl` you need to fire the following command: